Kosovo: Tourism

-The natural values of Kosovo represent quality tourism resources.
-The description of Kosovo's potential in tourism is closely related to its geographical location, in the centre of the Balkan Peninsula in Southeastern Europe.
-It represents a crossroads which historically dates back to antiquity.
-Kosovo serves as a link in the connection between Central and Southern Europe and the Adriatic Sea and Black Sea.
-Kosovo is generally rich in various topographical features, including high mountains, lakes, canyons, steep rock formations and rivers.
-The mountainous west and southeast of Kosovo has great potential for winter tourism.
-Skiing takes place at the Brezovica ski resort within the Šar Mountains, with the close proximity to the Pristina Airport (60 km) and Skopje International Airport (70 km) which is a popular destination for international tourists.
+Kosovo is rich in various topographical features, including high mountains, lakes, canyons, steep rock formations and rivers.
+The mountainous west and southeast of Kosovo have potential for winter tourism, and skiing takes place at the Brezovica ski resort within the Šar Mountains, with close proximity to the Pristina Airport (60 km) and Skopje International Airport (70 km).

 Kosovo also has lakes like Batllava that serves as a popular destination for watersports, camping, and swimming.
 Other lakes include Ujmani, Liqenati, Zemra.

-Other major attractions include the capital, Pristina, the historical cities of Prizren, Peja and Gjakova but also Ferizaj and Gjilan.
+Other major attractions include the capital of Pristina; the historical cities of Prizren, Peja and Gjakova; and Ferizaj and Gjilan.

 The New York Times included Kosovo on the list of 41 places to visit in 2011.